Varalaru Mukkiyam: Theatrical

 The film was released in theatres on 9 December 2022.
-Initially, it was scheduled for a release on 2 December 2022 however, the release date was postponed.
-The trailer of the film was released on 27 November 2022.
+Initially, it was scheduled for a release on 2 December 2022.

 Home media

-The post-theatrical streaming rights of the film were bought by Netflix.
-Satellite Rights of this film was bought by Zee Tamil.
+The film began streaming on Netflix from 15 January 2023.

 Reception

 M. Suganth of The Times of India gave the film 1 out of 5 stars and wrote "You feel like telling [Jiiva], Varalaaru mukkiyam, but script selection adha vida mukkiyam".
 Vignesh Madhu of Cinema Express gave the film 1.5 out of 5 stars and wrote "Varalaru Mukkiyam is a needless reminder of the times when senseless, absurd films were brandished as trendy comedies.
 A throwback to that era isn't that important a history to revisit".
 A critic for The Indian Express wrote that except for a few 18+ verses, it would have been a family-friendly film; overall, though there are some ups and downs, it's a decently entertaining movie that's fun to watch and history matters.
-Ashik A of Samayam wrote that although the story is already seen and used to, it has earned pass marks as an entertaining film that does not fight with comedy scenes".
+Ashik A of Samayam wrote that although the story is already seen and used to, it has earned pass marks as an entertaining film that does not fight with comedy scenes.
 A critic from Dinamalar rated the film 2.5 out of 5 stars.